 12. Will I get deported?

 Failing to stop at a school crossing guard’s direction is not a deportable crime.
 However, U.S. immigration laws are in a constant state of flux.
 Immigrants are encouraged to speak with an experienced attorney whenever they are facing criminal charges to discuss how it may affect their resident status.
-Read more about the criminal defense of immigrants in Nevada.

 13. Should I fight my charge?